gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 ==========================
 State Space Transformation
 ==========================
-If the economy is too much in debt, it may never be able to finance positive consumption subject to the current collateral constraint, and the equilibrium does not exist.
+If the economy is too indebted, it may never be able to finance positive consumption subject to the current collateral constraint, and the equilibrium does not exist.
-Therefore, the lower bound of bond of the state space depends on the exogenous shocks and capital, rendering the feasible state space non-square.
+Therefore, the lower bound of the bond holding of the feasible state space depends on the exogenous shocks and capital, rendering the feasible state space non-rectangle.
-This non-square state space cannot be determined ex-ante either, since the collateral constraint depends on the endogenous capital price.
+This non-rectangle state space also cannot be determined ex-ante, since the collateral constraint depends on the endogenous capital price.
 This is a well-known challenge encountered by many researchers studying models with a borrowing constraint tied to an asset price.
 The challenge can be solved by noticing the exact boundary condition of the initial problem: the boundary of the feasible state space is such that consumption (more precisely, the GHH consumption-labor bundle) is zero.
-Therefore, if we transform the state space to consumption and capital, then the feasible state space will be square.
+Therefore, if we transform the state space to consumption and capital, then the feasible state space will be a simple rectangle.

 Define the GHH consumption-labor bundle as